 1. Write, edit, or outline five days per week

 2014 got off to a productive start.
-I got a literary agent, which is a monumental feat, and made some great revisions to my first novel, STEALING PARIS.
+I got a literary agent, which is a monumental feat, and made some great revisions to my first novel.
 And then I did nothing for seven months.

 Nothing.
 Nada.
 Zip.
 This must never happen again.